maths/moodle-qbank_gitsync/doc/gitflow.md

 # Maintaining a Git repo of questions on two moodle sites

 Steps for dealing with 2 different Moodle sources of a set of questions e.g. you're using the same questions on two different courses and you want to keep changes in sync.
 Files from a source (and also for the gold copy) have their own branch in Git but also their own location on the user's computer.
-(You don't need separate locations, particularly if you're used to Git, but it makes the process clearer):
+(You don't need separate locations, particularly if you're used to Git, but it makes the process clearer and is liable to cut down on errors caused by mismatching branches and manifest files.):

+For this to work, the two sources need to have the same relative category path within their contexts in Moodle.

 In your root folder, create a 'gold' master branch and then clone the repo to store files for different sources in different folders:

 `git init master`
-`git clone master source_1`
+In master: `git commit --allow-empty -m "Empty commit"` `git clone master source_1`
 `git clone master source_2`

-Create branches for each source:
+Create branches in each directory:
 In source_1:
 `git checkout -b source_1`